*average daily rates based on 7 day rental, search for todays best prices.

 How do I get There?

-From the UK you can fly into City of Derry Airport, just 7km from the city.
+you can fly into City of Derry Airport, just 7km from the city.
 Within Ireland, there is one rail route from Belfast

 to Derry, which takes two hours or you can take a coach, journey time: 1hour 40 minutes.
 Within the city, you can use the 13 bus routes available from Foyle Street Bus station.

 What can I see There?

 You can take a step back in time and discover the city’s past, by taking a walking tour.
 If you want to learn more about Derry’s history, visit the Tower Museum, this also holds the Armada Shipwreck Exhibition, with a shipwreck retrieved off the Donegal coast in 1588.
 St Columb’s Cathedral was built in 1633 and survived the Sieges of Derry, it is one of the cities most historic buildings.
 You could also see the neo-gothic Guildhall, which is famous for its stained glass windows.
 To understand the city a little more, take a look at the Bogside People's Gallery of Murals, these depict political expression during ‘The Troubles’.

 In Derry, there is something for everyone’s taste and pocket.
 Foyleside Shopping Centre is the largest shopping centre in Northern Ireland with 45 shops.
 For something a little different visit the Craft Village, it is a reconstruction of an 18th century street and a 19th century square and has craft shops, a restaurant and coffee shop.
 There are designer boutiques dotted around the city, including those of local designers.
 For gifts or souvenirs, look for local handmade Celtic jewellery, Derry crystal, local linen and knitwear and stonecraft.